apernet/hy_site/content/en/docs/Quick-Start.md

 ### Server

-Create a `config.json` under the root directory of the program:
+Create a `config.json` in the directory.

+The Hysteria server **requires** a TLS certificate.
+You have two options:

+1. Use the built-in ACME client to automatically obtain a free certificate from Let's Encrypt.
+This is the easiest option, assuming you have a domain name resolved to your server and a valid email address.

 ```json
 {